hervenivon/awesome-discoveries/docs/growing-a-company/README.md

 You must be careful at any stage.
 I often share a story with my new hires about an intern that had to pay more than $8000 because of pushing AWS secret keys on one of his public repository. [`gitleaks`](https://github.com/zricethezav/gitleaks) will help you to ensure that in a CI/CD pipeline.

+When you are dealing with large enterprises you are asked to prove the security level of your company.
+The security of devices used by your employees is part of the equation.
+Tools such as [Jamf](https://www.jamf.com/products/jamf-pro/) will help you manage and protect all Apple devices from anywhere.

 ### Cloud only

 Everything must be in the cloud, nothing should ever take a way into your IT office, not a single server should ever exist into that cabinet.
 The only thing you should ever need is a VERY good internet connection.
 Every tool you’re about to use should be a service otherwise drawbacks are licensing nightmares and or on-site server maintenance.
 The other advantage of hosting everything in the cloud is to accelerate really strong, really quick.